LeandroPata/LinuxTools/README.md

 Should be placed in /etc/systemd/system/

 ```
-/usr/bin/updateMirrorlist should be changed to whatever is your updateMirrorlist script path
+/usr/bin/autoUpdateMirrorlist should be changed to whatever is your autoUpdateMirrorlist script path
 ```

 To activate the timer: